tarantool/getting-started/front/tutorial/en/index.md

 Today you are going to solve a high-performance challenge for TikTok with Tarantool.

 You will implement a counter of likes for videos.
 First, you will create base tables and search indexes.
 Then you will define the HTTP API for mobile clients.

-And most importantly, you will make sure that the counter doesn't lose likes under high load.
+You don't need to write additional code.
+Everything will be implemented on the Tarantool platform.

 If you accidentally do something wrong while following the instructions, there is a magic button that helps you reset all the changes.